coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2015-10-07-Paleo-Friendly-Coffee-Creamers.md

 Next I decided to see if I would like coconut milk (full fat, not coconut water) in my coffee.
 I often use coconut milk in smoothies I make in our NutriBullet.
 Compared to almond milk, coconut milk is much more viscous.
 It definitely feels thicker than milk.

 But, I just didn't like it.
 The underlying coconut flavor I found to be a too overpowering for my taste.
-It also didn't mix as well as I would have liked without a frother.
+It also didn't mix as well as I would have liked without a some kind of frothing device.

 **Heavy Whipping Cream**